 - They can sear, but do best if you use an accessory such as Grill Grates to help

 - Moving parts that could fail

-Since electronics are used, pellet grills do require electricity to run.
+Since electronics are used for items like the digital control, pellet grills do require electricity to run.
 So that limits their ability to be used in situations where power is a commodity.
 However, I’ve seen pellet grills run on battery packs in competition.
 Nonetheless, the requirement for electricity can be perceived as a negative.

 Pellet grills are less suited for use in wet environments.
 The electronics can handle some incidental splashing but it’s not recommended.
 Wood pellets don’t do well in wet environments, but frankly neither does charcoal.
 The same precautions should be taken for keeping pellets and charcoal dry.

 Most pellet grills can reach a temperature of 500 degrees.
 This does allow you to sear, but the best searing happens at 600-700 degrees.
 To achieve this it is recommended to use a product like Grill Grates to help create a better sear.
 Including this in the list of cons is arguable in my opinion, but I included it to be completely upfront.

 You will also have charcoal grill stalwarts point out that those “new-fangled electronics and moving parts will eventually break.”
 As with anything with moving parts things can happen, that’s why it is important buy from a company with a great warranty, but even more important buy from a company with the best support.
 Grilla Grills offers a great warranty with, what I feel, is the most responsive support in the industry.
 You call our number or email us and you speak to someone who solve your problems.
 Better than that, you get a response that can typically be measured in minutes instead of days.